Sinf-e-Aahan

 Sinf-e-Aahan is a Pakistani television series co-produced by Next Level Entertainment and Six Sigma Plus in collaboration with ISPR.
 It is directed by Nadeem Baig and written by Umera Ahmad.
 The serial stars Sajal Aly, Kubra Khan, Yumna Zaidi, Ramsha Khan and Syra Yousuf.

 Sinf-e-Aahan is the story of seven girls from different backgrounds whose lives change after joining the army.
 The serial aired weekly on Saturday on ARY Digital from 27 November 2021 to 7 May 2022.
-It was the ninth most searched in the category of 'Movies & TV' on Google in Pakistan, in 2022.
+It was the ninth most searched term in the category of 'Movies & TV' on Google in Pakistan, in 2022.

-At the 22nd Lux Style Awards, it received six nominations and won two awards: Best Emerging Talent in TV for Dananeer Mobeen and Best Ensemble Play.

 Plot

 Six girls from different backgrounds and walks of life abandon routine female duties to achieve something greater than themselves and the expectations of their families by responding to their country's call to duty.
 Though all are extremely competent both academically (all having been educated to Masters Level) and socially, they find that there is more to life than what the world thinks of women to be.
 Taking it upon themselves to go through all the trials and tribulations that constitute the forging of an army officer, we see how they are transformed from soft rose-petal-like shy timid girls to Women of Steel Sinf-e-Aahan as the name suggests by going through the same rigours and furnaces as their male counterparts in order to stand shoulder-to-shoulder with men in the service of their nation.